 Information About Configuring Probe Request Forwarding

 Probe requests are 802.11 management frames that are sent by clients to request information about the capabilities of Service Set Identifiers (SSIDs).
-By default, access points forward acknowledged probe requests to the switch for processing.
+By default, access points forward acknowledged probe requests to the controller for processing.
 Acknowledged probe requests are probe requests for SSIDs that are supported by the access point.
-If desired, you can configure access points to forward both acknowledged and unacknowledged probe requests to the switch.
-The switch can use the information from unacknowledged probe requests to improve the location accuracy.
+If desired, you can configure access points to forward both acknowledged and unacknowledged probe requests to the controller.
+The controller can use the information from unacknowledged probe requests to improve the location accuracy.

 How to Configure Probe Request Forwarding (CLI)

-The procedure to perform this task using the switch GUI is not currently available.
+The procedure to perform this task using the controller GUI is not currently available.

 Command or Action